Kyeok Sul Do: History

 There are martial arts competitions in North Korea built around Kyeok Sul Do.
 According to historical records referred by Mookas martial arts magazine, "the earlier contests were about the same as boxing, but in 1987's 7th contest, it evolved to the level of kickboxing."

 Among North Korea, operatives called "guides" who escort operatives during landing operations, and 24 reconnaissance battalions belonging to the Reconnaissance General Bureau.
 These sorts of operatives are believed to be involved in fushin-sen cases in Japan.

 Korean Central Television often broadcasts North Korean soldiers performing Kyeok Sul Do techniques.
 In addition, North Korean internet sites also distribute videos of demonstrations on YouTube and other media as part of their propaganda efforts.

 There are also cases where the militaries of the former Warsaw Pact countries were introduced and taught Kyeok Sul Do.
 It was adopted by the National People's Army of the German Democratic Republic (East Germany) in 1988, with instructors from the Korean People's Army brought to the country.
 This began when Colonel-General Horst Stechbarth took a three-week course in the DPRK after negotiations with the Korean People's Army, during which close National People's Army (or NVA) wrestling instructors were trained in Kyeok Sul Do.

 Earlier, the martial art was already successfully introduced in the Polish People's Republic.
 At the same time, the NVA instructors tuned the Kyeok Sul Do and introduced the system as a whole, primarily for the airborne forces like Luftsturmregiment 40.
 For close quarters training, the Die Nahkampfweste Modell 1985 (Melee Vest Model 1985) was used for protection.

 Technique

-The basic technique is to strike with limbs, and it is said to be a martial art similar to Karate and taekwondo.
-Gyeoksul's punch uses horizontal fist swing punch without fist rotation.
-Gyeoksul doesn't have boxing exclusive motions such as uppercut or hook.
-The style utilizes melee weapons, including knives and blunt weapons.

-No specific details on the origins has been revealed, (Note: Namely due to foreign relations and isolationist policies of its country of origin, North Korea.) but it is said to be based on the following martial arts and fighting systems: